CyberMango/init.vimango/README.md

   - Portable - everything is in a single directories tree!
   - Follows most of /r/vim's best practices guide.
   - A minimal number of plugins.

 Features:
-  - Summaries of great vim-related articles in docs.
+  - Summaries of great vim-related articles in my_wiki.
   - Language specific supports: cpp, python.
   - Easy use of tabpages, buffers and windows.
 Each used the way it was meant to be.

 TODOs:
   - Finish configuring defx.nvim:
     * Add shortcuts for more actions like: open in split/vertical/tabpage, new dir, new file etc.